Illustration of the three biblical feasts in Exodus 23 with wheat, unleavened bread, and tents

 Fulfilled at Pentecost

-The third feast, mentioned in Exodus 23:16, is the Feast of Ingathering, later called the Feast of Tabernacles.
-It was celebrated in the fall after the year’s harvest was completed.
+The third feast, mentioned in Exodus 23:16, is the Feast of Ingathering, later called the Feast of Tabernacles or Sukkot.
+It was celebrated in the fall after the year’s harvest had been fully gathered.
+This feast combined joyful thanksgiving with remembrance of Israel’s wilderness journey.

 Feast NameWhen It HappenedPurpose / MeaningNew Testament Connection